 set hive.execution.engine=tez;: Sets the execution engine to use Tez.
 Using Tez instead of MapReduce can provide an increase in query performance.
 For more information on Tez, see the Use Apache Tez for improved performance section.

-- SELECT: Selects a count of all rows where the column t4 contains the value [ERROR].
-This should return a value of 3 because there are three rows that contain this value.
+SELECT: Selects a count of all rows where the column t4 contains the value [ERROR].
+This statement returns a value of 3 because there are three rows that contain this value.

-External tables should be used when you expect the underlying data to be updated by an external source, such as an automated data upload process, or by another MapReduce operation, and you always want Hive queries to use the latest data.
+External tables should be used when you expect the underlying data to be updated by an external source.
+For example, an automated data upload process, or MapReduce operation.

 Dropping an external table does not delete the data, it only deletes the table definition.